Are You Getting the Best Ideas in the Room?

 These aren’t programmes or frameworks.
 They’re moments.
 And in complex work, they’re the difference between a team that waits to be told what to think and one that brings you the answer before you knew you needed it.

 The leaders I’ve watched do this well aren’t superhuman.
-They just got serious about one question and kept asking it.
+They just got serious about a couple of questions and kept them.

 Do people want to invest their energy, their focus, their best thinking here?